AlyxMoon/lunar-factorio-mod-manager/README.md

 View save files and automatically create modpacks to match mods used in the save
 - __Create modpacks from servers__ (not yet implemented)
 View online servers and automatically create modpacks to match mods used in the server

+##### Credits
+All credits for the authors of packages and tools used in the project
+- Development scripts from the [vue-electron-template project](https://github.com/mubaidr/vue-electron-template)